voiceover job types

 We are paid as freelance vendors by the companies who hire us.

-This is not a complete list - just the more common
+This is not a complete list - just some of the more common

 areas of the voiceover industry you might work in.